Support

 Fewer sheets generally means lower material cost, but remember that each additional plate requires a separate setup and run.
 A two-plate solution that saves 500 sheets might still be more expensive than a single-plate solution if the plate setup cost is high.
 Consider both material savings and plate costs when making your decision.

-The current version of gangrun.space optimizes purely for material efficiency (maximizing the number of stickers per sheet).
+The current version of GangRun Space optimizes purely for material efficiency (maximizing the number of items per sheet).
 Grain direction is displayed on the visual layout for your reference, but the algorithm does not constrain placement based on grain.
 If grain direction is critical for your application, we recommend using the visual layout as a starting point and manually adjusting as needed.

 Can I enter dimensions in centimeters or millimeters?

-Currently, gangrun.space accepts sticker dimensions in inches and bleed in millimeters (which is the standard in the printing industry).
-If you work in metric, simply convert your sticker dimensions to inches before entering them (1 inch = 25.4mm).
-We're considering adding unit selection in a future update.
+Currently, GangRun Space accepts dimensions in multiple units (inches, millimeters, centimeters, feet, meters) for both sheet size and project dimensions, and bleed in millimeters (which is the standard in the printing industry).
+If you work in metric, simply select your preferred unit from the dropdown.
+Bleed is always measured in millimeters.

 Common Issues